Cuprate/monero-book/src/consensus_rules/blocks/difficulty.md

 The timestamps are then sorted, in ascending order.
 We now need to get a time span value to do this we first remove the outliers:

-If the number of timestamps is less than or equal to the amount of blocks we are accounting for (600 OR 720 - 2 * 60) then the lower is set to 0 and the upper is set to the length of timestamps.
+If the number of timestamps is less than or equal to the amount of blocks we are accounting for (600: 720 - 2 * 60) then the lower is set to 0 and the upper is set to the length of timestamps.
 Otherwise, if we have enough timestamps, the lower and upper is calculated by[^calculating-lower-upper]: